jonodhawkins/jonodhawkins.github.io/_posts/2025-04-19-mull-scotland-in-spring.md

 I missed out on last year's trip to Scotland (because I was on field course in Norway, boo hoo), so was very excited when the prospect of a trip in 2025 arose.
 Plans were made to spend a week on Mull over Easter and accommodation was swiftly booked in Dervaig, a small village on the northern side of the island.
 April came around quickly and with that, on Friday night, Rory and Si&acirc;n arrived in Kendal to stay overnight with Faye and I, while Zo&euml; and Meg stayed at Zo&euml;'s family home in Kirkby Lonsdale.
-Ahead of us, we had a week of coastal walks, boat trips, good food and are I mention... eagles?
+Ahead of us, we had a week of coastal walks, boat trips, good food and dare I mention... eagles?

 ## Onward to Oban
 <span class="weekday">Saturday / 2025-04-19</span>